 |Formats||Kindle, audiobook, hardcover, paperback, audio CD|

-“Lucky Dog Lessons” by Brandon McMillan uses techniques that will help any dog or puppy, whether from a rescue or a breeder, become a well-adjusted friend in 7 days.
+“Lucky Dog Lessons” by Brandon McMillan uses techniques to help any dog or puppy, whether from a rescue or a breeder, become a well-adjusted friend in 7 days.
 Brandon McMillan is known for his “Lucky Dog” show on CBS, where he rescues “unadoptable” dogs and transforms them in a week.
-It starts with building trust and leads to training basic commands, and it offers solutions to common behavioral problems.
+It starts with building trust, leads to training basic commands, and offers solutions to common behavioral problems.
 It also provides advice on how to train dogs of different sizes.

-On the downside, it is a long book with a large amount to read — parts of it are stories from McMillan’s own life.
+On the downside, it is a long book with a large amount to read; parts of it are stories from McMillan’s life.
 Also, many of his training techniques involve the use of different equipment that you’ll need to purchase.

 7. The Art of Raising a Puppy

 |Author||Monks of New Skete|